top of page

 Author: Julie Brams

 Immersion is a powerful experience.
-Forest therapy guide trainees come together to be taught by experienced guides and each other and live the practice of forest therapy in a beautiful natural environment isolated from day-to-day life.
-Participants are invited to slow down, pay attention and reconsider many of the assumptions we carry about ourselves, our relationship with the natural world, and each other.
+Forest therapy guide trainees come together to learn from experienced guides and each other.
+They live the practice of forest therapy in a beautiful natural environment, isolated from day-to-day life.
+Participants are invited to slow down, pay attention, and reconsider many of the assumptions we carry about ourselves, our relationship with the natural world, and each other.

 As someone who has completed the same certification journey—and who has spent years in psychotherapy navigating depression and anxiety—I recognized something deeply familiar in her reflections.